-The expert system uses over 35 rules involving over 80 conditions to recommend parameter adjustments.
+HSPEXP uses over 35 rules involving over 80 conditions to recommend parameter adjustments.
 The rules are divided into four groups -- annual volumes, low flows, storm flows, and seasonal flows.
 Rules in subsequent groups are not tested until all rules in the previous group ‘pass.’
 The rules are based on the experience of experts in the use of HSPF in a range of climates and physiographic regions.

-Artificial intelligence (AI) was first used with HSPF on a project at the Stanford Research Institure (SRI), in Menlo Park, California, to estimate initial values for model parameters.
+Artificial intelligence (AI) was first used with HSPF on a project at the Stanford Research Institute (SRI), in Menlo Park, California, to estimate initial values for model parameters.
 HSPEXP is the result of a USGS project to create an expert system to assist with the calibration of a watershed model.
 The prototype was developed with AI software tools, and when properly refined was converted to ANSI standard Fortran using the Graphical Kernel System (GKS) for portability.

 Meteorological records of precipitation and estimates of potential evapotranspiration in a Watershed Data Management (WDM) file are required for watershed simulation using HSPF.
-Air temperature, dew point temperature, wind, and solar radiation also are required for simulation of snowmelt.
+Air temperature, dew point temperature, wind, and solar radiation also are required for simulation of snow accumulation and melt.
 Air temperature, wind, solar radiation, humidity, cloud cover, tillage practices, point sources, and (or) pesticide applications may be required for water quality simulation.
 Physical measurements and related parameters are required to describe the land area, channels, and reservoirs.

-Output options include tables of statistics comparing observed and simulated data, ten different types of graphical presentations, and tables of the expert advice.
-Time-series output from the simulation is written in the WDM file.
+Output options include tables of statistics comparing observed data and simulated results, ten different types of graphical presentations, and tables of the expert advice.
+Time-series output from the simulation is written to the WDM file.
 Output may be viewed interactively or written to text files for printing or analysis in a spreadsheet program.

-HSPEXP has been used to support HSPF applications to numerous watersheds including, the Patuxent River, Maryland, the Lesueur River Basin, Minnesota, and the Truckee River Basin, California-Nevada.
+HSPEXP has been used to support HSPF application to numerous watersheds including, the Patuxent River, Maryland, the Lesueur River Basin, Minnesota, and the Truckee River Basin, California/Nevada.

 HSPEXP was developed for older operating systems, and it has been reported by multiple users that it is not suitable for current computers.
 The USGS has stopped active development of HSPEXP.

 Building on the capabilities of HSPEXP, HSPEXP+ was developed at AQUA TERRA Consultants to facilitate hydrologic and water quality calibration projects.
-The software is available free of cost at the website of AQUA TERRA Consultants, and its source code is available along with the BASINS source code.
+The software is available free of cost at the AQUA TERRA Consultants website, and its source code is available along with the BASINS source code.

 Capabilities of HSPEXP+

-HSPEXP+ can help in hydrologic and water quality calibration of a watershed model, developed using HSPF.
+HSPEXP+ can help in hydrologic and water quality calibration of a watershed model that is developed using HSPF.
 HSPEXP+ produces several graphs for hydrologic calibration.
 HSPEXP+, can also be used to generate additional graphs (timeseries, frequency duration, and scatter plots) using its automated graph generation capability.

-Unlike its predecessor HSPEXP, HSPEXP+ cannot be used to edit HSPF UCI file interactively.
-HSPEXP+ cannot generate the BASINS Specifications (EXS) file as well.
-User must prepare the EXS file in a text editor separately, and edit the UCI file in WinHSPF or a simple text editor based on the calibration results and advice generated by HSPEXP+.
+Unlike its predecessor HSPEXP, HSPEXP+ cannot be used to edit HSPF UCI files interactively, and it cannot generate the BASINS Specifications (EXS) file.
+HSPEXP+ users must prepare the EXS file in a text editor, and edit the UCI file using WinHSPF or a text editor (based on the calibration results and advice generated by HSPEXP+).

 Hydrologic Calibration

-HSPEXP+ uses the Basin specification file (EXS file, extension “*.exs”) to obtain information about the calibration site, observed flow dataset, simulated datasets, drainage area, storm periods, error criteria, etc. The format of the EXS file is consistent with what was used in HSPEXP.
+HSPEXP+ uses the Basin specification file (EXS file, extension “*.exs”) to obtain information about the calibration site, observed flow time series dataset, simulated time series datasets, drainage area, storm periods, error criteria, etc. The format of the EXS file is consistent with that used in HSPEXP.
 To read more about this file, please refer to the HSPEXP manual (Lumb et al., 1994).

 HSPEXP+ does not have the capability to produce the EXS file (it is currently under development).
 Please refer to the HSPEXP manual and/or start with an existing EXS file to make a file for your watershed.